 Section 6.2: Thesis

-The writing of an acceptable thesis is mandatory in certain master’s degree programs.
+The writing of an acceptable thesis is mandatory or an option in certain master’s degree programs.

-The thesis topic must be approved by the department/school and filed with the academic college dean no later than the semester preceding that in which the candidate expects to receive the degree.
+The thesis topic must be approved by the student’s academic unit and filed with the college dean no later than the semester preceding that in which the candidate expects to receive the degree.
 The thesis topic should be one that will further the student’s educational development by developing research or other skills that will help the student keep abreast of the field and enable the student to pursue independent work.
-The thesis topic is formulated by the student in consultation with the advisor and submitted to the department/school for approval according to normal department/school procedures.
+The thesis topic is formulated by the student in consultation with the advisor and submitted to the academic unit for approval according to normal procedures for that academic unit.

 All students preparing a thesis are required to file a Notification of Approved Thesis Topic form.
-When the topic has been approved by the advisor and the committee has been formed, the advisor and all members of the committee, the graduate/program coordinator, and department chair/school director sign the form and forward it to the academic college dean for approval.
-The academic college office returns a copy of the completed form to the department/school.
+After the topic has been approved by the student’s advisor and a committee has been formed, the advisor, members of the committee, graduate/program coordinator and lead administrator of the academic unit sign the form and forward it to the college dean for approval.
+The college office returns a copy of the completed form to the academic unit.

-- At least two additional members from the candidate’s department/school.
+- Minimum two additional members from the candidate’s academic unit

 The advisor must be a member of the graduate faculty who has been approved to direct theses.
-The other members of the committee must have at least A-1 graduate faculty status.
-If a co-advisor is used, he or she counts as one of the required members from the student’s department/school.
-(NOTE: only one of the committee members may be A-1 graduate faculty status.
-All others must have at least A-2 graduate faculty status.)
+The other members of the committee must have associate or full graduate faculty status and be approved to serve on a master’s committee.
+A co-advisor, if is used, will count as one of the required members from the student’s academic unit.

 The graduate/program coordinator, in consultation with the graduate studies committee will, as necessary, review the composition of the proposed committee for appropriate balance, and the topic for strength and suitability.